rohitarondekar/prarupa/README.md

 To be `:safe`
 ============

-Being Rails text helpers, all three methods accept the `:safe` option that tells the helpers that the input text need not be sanitized.
+Being Rails text helpers, all three methods accept the `:safe` option that tells the helpers that the input text need not be escaped.

 Credits
 =======